Great all-rounders are a rare thing in sport.

-We have to being harsh on the Alta HR’s looks because watches like the Withings Steel HR have really lifted the bar for stylish fitness tracking.
+We have to be harsh on the Alta HR’s looks because watches like the Withings Steel HR have really lifted the bar for stylish fitness tracking.
 But it’s certainly a happy medium between the screenless style of a Misfit and the more sporty, lycra-loving Garmin Vivoactive HR+.

 Fitbit Alta HR features: more health-watcher than hardcore trainer

 The Alta HR is incredibly capable for one so small, and yet certain functionality lines have been drawn.
 There are still equivalents to Jessica Ennis’ javelin nightmares.

 First, the obvious: like all Fitbits, it tracks your steps, calories and active minutes.
 Set your goals in the app, and the Alta HR will nudge you towards them with timely vibrations and messages like ‘Feed me 114 steps’.

 This is the minimum, Tesco Basics standard for fitness trackers today.
 A slightly less common feature (although it appears in every Fitbits bar the Zip) is ‘SmartTrack’, which means the Alta HR can automatically recognise and log when you’re walking, running, cycling, looking like an idiot on an elliptical trainer or generally playing sport.
 In my experience, this worked incredibly well.

 Yet the Alta HR is no generic, utility player.
 It has two real specialisms: heart-rate tracking, a first for a band of this size, and support for the Fitbit apps’ new ‘Sleep Stages’ and Sleep Insights’ features.